BCDigSchol/missionary-grammars/app/views/pages/praxis.html.md

 modern-day designation(s); alternate designations, including spelling variants, were recorded.
 The naming or glossonomy of indigenous languages by missionaries represents a highly charged, contested, and problematic endeavour.
-Given the text-based nature of the *<cite>Language, mission, and Africa</cite>* project, we have privileged the glossonym attested in the primary text.
+Given the text-based nature of the *<cite>Corpus de textes linguistiques missionnaires</cite>*, we have privileged the glossonym attested in the primary text.
 However, we recognize that the very urge to <cite>name</cite> a language (a move that is always in contradistinction to other languages) and our modern-day adoption, circulation, or refusal, of those names, would benefit greatly from a sensitive and detailed scholarly